Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 <a href="/assets/img/thm/internal/wpusers.png" target="_blank"><img class="centerImgLarge" src="/assets/img/thm/internal/wpusers.png"></a>

-Looking at the results the Wordpress version is `5.4.2`  and it found one user admin.
+Looking at the results the Wordpress version is `5.4.2`  and it found one user `admin`.
 We know the username.
 At this moment i only had a username so lets bruteforce with hydra.

 ```bash
 hydra -l admin -P /usr/share/wordlists/rockyou.txt internal.thm -V -f http-form-post '/blog/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log+In&redirect_to=http%3A%2F%2Fi[32/32$